-Kidney cancer shares some similar symptoms with kidney stones, including blood in the urine, lower back pain, and fatigue.
-Due to these similarities, some medical professionals may incorrectly diagnose kidney cancer as kidney stones.
+Kidney cancer shares similar symptoms with kidney stones, including blood in the urine, lower back pain, and fatigue.
+Due to this, initially misdiagnosing kidney cancer as kidney stones is possible.

 Kidney cancer is one of the